mk270/whitakers-words/programme.md

     DO_I_FOR_J_HELP
-       This option instructs the program to modify the output so that the j/J is represented as i/I.  The consonant i was writen as j in cursive in Imperial times and called i longa, and often rendered as j in medieval times.
+       This option instructs the program to modify the output so that the j/J is represented as i/I.  The consonant i was written as j in cursive in Imperial times and called i longa, and often rendered as j in medieval times.
 The capital is usually rendered as I, as in inscriptions.
        If this is NO/FALSE, the output will have the same character as input.
        The program default, and the dictionary convention is to retain the j.
-       Reset if this ia unsuitable for your application.
+       Reset if this is unsuitable for your application.
 The default is N(o).

     DO_U_FOR_V_HELP
        This option instructs the program to modify the output so that the u is represented as v.
-The consonant u was writen sometimes as uu.
+The consonant u was written sometimes as uu.
-       The pronounciation was as current w, and important for poetic meter.
+       The pronunciation was as current w, and important for poetic meter.
        With the printing press came the practice of distinguishing consonant u with the character v, and was common for centuries.
 The practice of using only u has been adopted in some 20th century publications (OLD),